 One of the best things you can do for a family member with an eating disorder is seek support yourself.
 You will not only learn how to manage your emotions, but how to communicate better.

 Family therapy is also highly recommended for eating disorders.
 It can mean the person with the disorder has a far higher chance of getting better.

 Harley Therapy connects you with some of London’s best eating disorder counsellors.
 Not in London, or even the UK?
-Use our online booking site to find a Skype therapist you can talk to from wherever you are.
+Use our online booking site to find an online therapist you can talk to from wherever you are.

 Comments are closed on this article.